Ang Tanging Ina: Release

 Ang Tanging Ina was released on May 28, 2003.

 On June 3, 2003, 500 moviegoers watching the film in one of the theaters at SM City Manila panicked and rushed outside the cinema when a scene that features a bus explosion coincided with the loud drilling of construction workers a floor below, causing audiences to assume that a bomb exploded in the building.

 Sequel

 In 2008, the Star Cinema brought the second installment of Ang Tanging Ina film series which still starred Ai-Ai de las Alas, Eugene Domingo, and several others.
 The film revolves around Ina (Ai-Ai de las Alas) who lately became the President of the Philippines and overturns the Philippines by ruling it into a whole new dimension of enjoyment which eventually causes her many serious problems about the country and with her family as well.

-Television adaptation
+Television series spin-off

 After the original film's phenomenal success, a TV sitcom was produced on ABS-CBN.
-It aired from August 17, 2003 to January 30, 2005, replacing Home Along Da Riles and was replaced by Goin' Bulilit.
+It aired from August 17, 2003, to January 30, 2005, replacing Home Along Da Riles and was replaced by Goin' Bulilit.
 All of the actors who portrayed members of Ina's family return with the exception of Alwyn Uytingco who was replaced by Ketchup Eusebio.

+The series is currently available on Jeepney TV's YouTube channel (Episode 45 is the only episode not available).

+Synopsis

+The television sitcom continues the story of the Montecillo family following the events of the 2003 film.
+The series opens with the planned wedding of Ina Montecillo and Eddie, which is unexpectedly disrupted by the arrival of Goliath, who claims to be Ina's long-lost brother.
+Goliath comes from Zambales accompanied by members of their tribe and reveals details about Ina's past, including the circumstances surrounding her abandonment by their biological mother at a traveling fair (perya).

+Initially distrustful of Goliath and rejecting his claims, Ina's suspicions begin to fade after a serious accident occurs on her wedding day, when she is struck by a fire truck.
+Goliath assists the family during the crisis and donates blood to save Ina's life, ultimately convincing her of his sincerity.
+Despite the disruption, Ina and Eddie proceed with their wedding, which takes place inside the hospital room where Ina is recovering.

+Following the wedding, Ina becomes increasingly fearful of what she believes to be a curse—that every man she marries is destined to die.
+Concerned for Eddie's safety, she makes the difficult decision to distance herself from him, sending him to work overseas in Saudi Arabia in an attempt to protect him.

+The series then focuses on Ina's life as she continues to raise her twelve children on her own, dealing with everyday family problems, financial struggles, neighborhood conflicts, and humorous misadventures.